-\minisection{Continual learning.} Continual learning methodologies~\citep{parisi2019continual,de2021continual,masana2022class} can be broadly classified into three categories: \textit{regularization-based}, \textit{replay-based}, and \textit{parameter-isolation} methods. \textit{Regularization-based} approaches typically introduce a regularization term in the loss function to constrain changes to parameters relevant to prior tasks.
-These can further be categorized as data-focused~\citep{li2017learning}, leveraging knowledge distillation from previously trained models, or prior-focused~\citep{kirkpatrick2017overcoming,zenke2017continual,aljundi2018memory}, estimating parameter importance as a prior for the new model.
-Recent research proposed enforcing weight updates within the null space of feature covariance~\citep{wang2021training,tang2021layerwise}. \textit{Replay-based} methods rely on memory and rehearsal mechanisms to recall episodic memories of past tasks during training, thereby keeping the loss low in those tasks.
-Two main strategies are: exemplar replay - which stores selected training samples~\citep{riemer2018learning,buzzega2020dark,chaudhry2018efficient,chaudhry2019tiny} and generative replay - with models that synthesize previous data with generative models~\citep{shin2017continual,wu2018memory}. \textit{Parameter isolation} methods aim to learn task-specific sub-networks within a shared network.
-Various techniques, such as Piggyback~\citep{mallya2018piggyback}, PackNet~\citep{mallya2018packnet}, SupSup~\citep{wortsman2020supermasks}, HAT~\citep{serra2018overcoming}, and Progressive Neural Network~\citep{rusu2016progressive}, allocate and combine parameters for individual tasks.
+\minisection{Continual learning.} Continual learning methods~\citep{parisi2019continual,de2021continual,masana2022class} can be broadly categorized into three types: \textit{regularization-based}, \textit{replay-based}, and \textit{parameter-isolation} methods. \textit{Regularization-based} methods typically introduce a regularization term to the loss function to constrain parameter changes for prior tasks, with subcategories of data-focused~\citep{li2017learning,kim2023achieving} and prior-focused~\citep{kirkpatrick2017overcoming,zenke2017continual,aljundi2018memory} approaches.
+Recent research also enforces weight updates within the null space of feature covariance~\citep{wang2021training,tang2021layerwise}. \textit{Replay-based} methods use memory and rehearsal mechanisms to recall past tasks during training, maintaining low loss on those tasks.
+Two main strategies are exemplar replay - which stores selected training samples~\citep{riemer2018learning,buzzega2020dark,chaudhry2018efficient,prabhu2020gdumb,chaudhry2019tiny,liang2024loss}, and generative replay, where models synthesize previous data using generative models~\citep{shin2017continual,wu2018memory}. \textit{Parameter isolation} methods learn task-specific sub-networks within a shared network.
+Techniques like Piggyback~\citep{mallya2018piggyback}, PackNet~\citep{mallya2018packnet}, SupSup~\citep{wortsman2020supermasks}, HAT~\citep{serra2018overcoming}, and Progressive Neural Networks~\citep{rusu2016progressive} allocate and combine parameters for individual task.
 While effective in task-aware settings, these methods are most suited for scenarios with a known task sequence or oracle.